DEN ANDRA KVINNAN – THE OTHER WOMAN

-She works at Norrköping Hospital, at the very bottom of the hierarchy.
+SHE WORKS AT Norrköping Hospital, at the very bottom of the hierarchy.
 Below the doctors, the nurses and the nursing assistants.
 She works in the canteen, but dreams of one day becoming an author, of moving away and living a completely different life.

-There is one doctor that stands out in the crowd.
+THERE IS ONE doctor that stands out in the crowd.
 His name is Carl Malmberg.
 One day they end up in conversation, the rain is pouring down and he offers her a lift.
 This becomes the starting point of a passionate love affair between a married man and a mistress that longs to be somewhere else.
 Because surely he will never be hers?

 At the same time, Carl Malmberg’s sexual preferences tend to involve him being a doctor and her being a little girl.

-And who is the mysterious girl Alex, who doesn’t care what anyone thinks and who might also be in love with her.
+AND WHO IS the mysterious girl Alex, who doesn’t care what anyone thinks and who might also be in love with her.

 Yet there is a secret that she never would have predicted.
 A secret that will have consequences for all those involved.

-Therese Bohman’s new novel is a psychological and passionate drama where questions of power and sexuality are brought to a head.
+THERESE BOHMAN’S The Other Woman is a psychological and passionate drama where questions of power and sexuality are brought to a head.
 But it is just as much a novel about finding one’s dreams and challenging the fears within.